Hypergrowth Roads Program

 The scope of works includes pavement rehabilitation and resurfacing, road widening, upgrade and cleaning of the existing table drains, vegetation clearing and pruning of the trees within the clear zone.

-Where are these upgrades being carried out?
+Where were these upgrades carried out?

 From Kargotich Road to 100m east of Bullock Drive (western end of Tonkin Highway extension).